 Prime Video: The 38 Best TV Shows to Watch

-Watch a new spinoff from superhero series The Boys, and check out the other shows Prime Video has to offer.
+Watch animated series The Boys Presents: Diabolical and carve out time for these other Prime Video shows.

 More in www.cnet.com